netless-io/fastboard/docs/en/appliance-plugin.md

 #### Optimize legacy interface

-The plugin re-implements some of the interfaces of the same name on room or Windows Manager, but internally we have re-injected them back into the original object via injectMethodToObject.
+The plugin re-implements some interfaces with the same names on room or WindowManager, but internally we have re-injected them back into the original object via `injectMethodToObject`.
 No changes are required for external users.
 As follows:
 ```js
     // Internal hack
     injectMethodToObject(windowmanager, 'undo');